 This is Information and Communication Technology

-The first semester is dedicated to your study track.
-You conclude the programme with a graduation research project at a company in The Netherlands or abroad.
+In the first semester, you continue working on practical projects within your chosen study track.
+At the end of the second semester, you conclude the ICT study programme with a graduation research project at a company in The Netherlands or abroad.

 In the Netherlands, the standard of higher education is maintained through an accreditation system that ensures legal regulation and quality assurance.
 All programmes at HZ University of Applied Sciences are examined and approved by the accreditor, the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 This means that they meet the quality requirements for accredited higher education set by the Dutch Ministry of Education, Culture and Science, ensuring that you are always choosing a programme of high standard.